Eyelid Cancer Surgery

 Once the tumor has been completely removed, reconstructive surgery is usually necessary.
 Many excellent techniques are available to reconstruct almost any surgical defect.
 The surgery is performed as an outpatient (there is usually no need for hospitalization).
 Local anesthesia, which numbs the eyelid, is combined with light sedation so there is little, if any, pain during or even after surgery.

-If you have skin cancer of the eyelid or face, please contact Dr. Kass who is fully trained to treat this problem and has been in practice in Tampa Bay for over 27 years.
+If you have skin cancer of the eyelid or face, please contact Dr. Kass who is fully trained to treat this problem and has been in practice in St. Petersburg for over 27 years.